One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Natural Light

 The primary benefit of installing garage windows is to allow more natural light into the space.
 As such, you don’t need to rely on lighting fixtures much except at night.
-This feature is very convenient during the day when you need to store or grab something quickly.
+This feature is very convenient when you need to store or grab something quickly during the day.

 You also don’t want to sacrifice any privacy for natural light.
 Frosted, patterned, and tinted glass windows are great examples of windows with a good balance of natural light and privacy.
 You get light and aesthetic without compromising on privacy.